TypeScriptPlayground/Serial/README.md

 - Linux write currently not working

 ## Examples - How to use
+To use this library you need the following flags to run it:
+- `--unstable`
+- `--allow-ffi`

 ### Ports
 Get a list with all serial ports and their info that are currently available on your system.